 Proper blood sugar control may also be helpful to those with diabetes.

 Antifungal skin creams or ointments may be used to treat a yeast infection of the skin, mouth, or vagina.
-Antifungal medications taken by mouth may be necessary for for severe candida infections involving the mouth, throat, or vagina.
+You may need to take antifungal medicine by mouth for severe candida infections in the mouth, throat, or vagina.

-A yeast infection of the skin sometimes goes away with treatment.
+Cutaneous candidiasis sometimes goes away with treatment.
 Repeat infections are common.